Alishan Itinerary: How to Simplify This Part of Your Trip

 Looking at stars in the night sky from Xiaoliyuanshan viewpoint in Alishan

-Stargazing at Xiaoliyushan (image by Vinson Siau, used with permission)
+Stargazing at Xiaoliyuanshan (image by Vinson Siau, used with permission)

 As for stargazing, you’ll need to get away from the lights of the tourist village.
-This needs to be booked earlier in the day at the Alishan Visitor’s Center.
+There’s a stargazing tour, which needs to be booked earlier in the day at the Alishan Visitor’s Center.
 The exact time will depend on the season.
 Once you know the time, you can work that into your dinner and sunset plans.

-For the Stargazing Tour, they will take you by bus to Xiaoliyuanshan (here), which is one of the three sunset viewpoints (see below).
+For the Stargazing Tour, they will take you by bus to Xiaoliyuanshan (here), which also happens to be one of the three famous sunrise viewpoints (we’ll get to those below).

-It’s fairly easy to hike there (about one hour from the tourist village) yourself via the Chushan Sunrise Trail, which stars here near Chaoping Station.
-Xiaoliyuanshan is just 10 minutes past Chushan.
+It’s fairly easy to hike there (about one hour from the tourist village) yourself via the Chushan Sunrise Trail, which starts here near Chaoping Station.
+Xiaoliyuanshan is just 10 minutes past Chushan train station.
 Bring a flashlight.

 Here are detailed instructions on walking from Alishan to Chushan and Xiaoliyuanshan.

-Go to bed early for your early wake-up time tomorrow!
+Go to bed early for your pre-sunrise wake-up time tomorrow!

 Alishan Sunrise